win7user10/Laraue.EfCoreTriggers/readme.md

 EfCoreTriggers is the library to write native SQL triggers using EFCore model builder.
 Triggers are automatically translating into sql and adding to migrations.

-## Available providers
+## Current available providers

 - PostgreSQL
-- SQL Server (Before insert statements uses instead of syntax)
+- SQL Server

 ### Configuring DB to use triggers